cryptomator/cryptomator.github.io/content/guides/open-source.en.md

 To come back to the example with the bar: In fact, it would even be possible for you to mix your own drink.

-Because open-source allows you to do just that: The instructions and all the ingredients are available.
+Because open source allows you to do just that: The instructions and all the ingredients are available.
 In addition, you even have the option of adapting and further improving the recipe if necessary.

 ## Exactly How Open-Source Software Increases Your Data Security {#advantages}

-At first glance, you don't "see" the aspects of open-source in the software itself.
+At first glance, you don't "see" the aspects of open source in the software itself.
 This is because the advantages lie in the security-related criteria for the development of the software.

 Before we go any further, let's now briefly look at the following axiom of data encryption (cryptography):